Denver T-Bone or Side Impact Accident Attorney

 In many injury claims in order to establish liability, you must prove that the driver responsible for the accident was negligent.
 Negligence can be defined as “[t]he failure to exercise the standard of care that a reasonably prudent person would have exercised in a similar situation.”
 Black’s Law Dictionary 1133 (9th ed.
 2009).
 If you can establish that the person who struck you failed to use the appropriate standard of care when operating his or her vehicle, then you may be able to hold that person liable for negligence and recover compensation for your injuries.
 For example, if a driver fails to stop at a stop sign because he is in a hurry and hits another car, that driver likely was not using reasonable care in operating his vehicle.
 If that driver is proven to be liable, then the injured party can recover damages.

 If you or a loved one has been injured in a side impact collision you, please do not hesitate to contact the Law Office of Jeremy Rosenthal.
-Jeremy has been practicing personal injury law in Colorado for over a decade.
+He has been a personal injury attorney in Denver for over a decade.
 Let his experience and knowledge work for you.
 Call his office today at (303) 825-2223, for a free case consultation.